Maternal & Infant Health, in particular Alarmingly High Maternal Death Rates:

 OUR Justice AREAS

-We are creating an environment made up of diverse, complementary organizations, agencies, clinicians and individuals, as one cohesive force that is supportive of positive health outcomes for Black women and other vulnerable populations on Long Island.
-We have partnered with a few entity’s like the Birth Justice Warriors and the Suffolk County Office of Minority Health.
+The Maternal Justice Coalition is comprised of diverse, complementary organizations, agencies, clinicians and individuals, who work together as one cohesive force that is supportive of positive health outcomes for Black women and other vulnerable populations on Long Island.
+Partners include Birth Justice Warriors and the Suffolk County Office of Minority Health.

-Increase awareness of disparities and HE in maternal and child health outcomes among professionals, students and the community
+Increase awareness of disparities and inequities in maternal and infant health outcomes among professionals, students, and the community.

-Support women and other vulnerable populations in demanding a better standard of care when accessing health services
+Support Black women and other vulnerable populations in demanding a better standard of care when accessing maternal health services.

-Create an advocacy platform that brings about policy change on the local level in regards to poor health outcomes for women, infants and other vulnerable populations
+Create an advocacy platform that brings about policy change on the local level regarding negative health outcomes for women, infants, and other vulnerable populations.

-Hold practitioners accountable to abide by recommendations/best practices and to provide respectful care to all patients
+Hold practitioners accountable to abide by recommendations/best practices and provide respectful, safe, and culturally appropriate care to all patients.

-Foster collective action by extending an invitation to the County Executive, local Elected Officials, hospitals, organizations, agencies etc. that work in, or have a shared goal, to promote universal birth preparedness and postpartum continuity of care and to invite them to take part in and sponsor our Health Equity Task Force.
+Fostering collective action by collaborating with the county executives, local elected officials, hospitals, organizations, agencies, etc. that work in, or have a shared goal, to promote universal birth preparedness and postpartum continuity of care and invite them to participate in and be a sponsor of the Maternal Justice Coalition.

-Facilitate meetings, programs, panel discussions, social media marketing campaigns, network events, screenings and community and clinical presentations/trainings that promote positive health outcomes.
+Facilitating meetings, programs, panel discussions, social media marketing campaigns, network events, screenings, and community and clinical presentations/trainings that promote positive maternal health outcomes.

-Letter writing, meeting with local elected officials, attending and organizing events, linking with a national task force (e.g. Black Mamas Matter) on this issue and initiatives for support and guidance, creating a petition, hold press conferences, and meet with hospital administration and clinicians.
+Letter writing, meeting with local elected officials, attending and organizing events, linking with a national task force (ex.
+Black Mamas Matter) on this issue and initiatives for support and guidance, creating a petition, holding press conferences, and meeting with hospital administration and clinicians.